There are many different types of sunscreens on the market and I think making the correct choice for your age and skin type more difficult.

 People who Play Sport

 Many athletes, in general, complain about sunscreen running into their eyes when they play a sport.
 So for these people, one needs to look for safe, eye tech sunscreens that have been specially formulated to limit stinging.
-Such sunscreens are the ISDIN Fotoprotector La Roche-Posay Anthelios Ultra Sunscreen.
+Such sunscreens are the La Roche-Posay Anthelios Shaka Fluid SPF50 or Heliocare 360 Water-Gel.
 For people who play watersports, they should look to a broad-spectrum sunscreen with a good water-resistance.
 Contrary to what is often marketed and referenced, no sunscreen is completely waterproof, therefore reapplication every 2 hours is crucial if you’re in and out of the water.